w3f/polkadot-wiki/docs/learn/learn-opengov.md

 For participating in OpenGov, please refer to this [dedicated Wiki page](../maintain/maintain-guides-opengov.md).

+**OpenGov is live on Kusama and, once rigorously tested, it will be deployed on Polkadot.**

 :::

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses a sophisticated governance